gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

 ```
 Gordon360.Tests/
-├── Controllers_Test/ create this folder only if not exists
+├── Controllers_Test/   # create this folder if it does not exist
 │   └── ProfilesControllerTests.cs # or any other controller you are testing
 ```